Lattice-Automation/seqviz/README.md

   showIndex = true || false, // whether or not to show index (numbers and line) zoom = { linear: 0 - 100 }, // zoom under 50 is zoom out, zoom above 50 is zoom in
+  colors = ["#85A6FF", "#FFFFF"], // color hex codes for annotation colors bpColors = {
+    a: "#FF0000",
+    t: "#00FF00"
-  colors = ["#85A6FF", "#FFFFF"], // color hex codes for annotation colors onSelection = selectionObject => {}, // used to return, log, or do something to selection onSearch = searchResults => {}, // used to return, log, or do something to search results searchNext = {
+  }, // individual bp coloring. all bp are black by default onSelection = selectionObject => {}, // used to return, log, or do something to selection onSearch = searchResults => {}, // used to return, log, or do something to search results searchNext = {